-These handsome and completely recyclable bowls from Naturally Chic are just about the most convenient piece of camping dishware I know of for one simple reason: you can burn them.
-Made entirely from Areca palm leaves, they are about as all-natural as a product can get and they are quite effective as kindling or as a bit of fuel for your fire.
-They work well as bowls, too, holding cold liquids for several hours and staying reliably intact even with soups, oatmeal, or other hot foods for at least an hour.
-So chow down, then pack ’em out or burn ’em up.
+These handsome and completely recyclable bowls from Naturally Chic are just about the most convenient piece of camping dishware we know of for one simple reason: You can burn them.
+Made entirely from Areca palm leaves, they are about as all-natural as a product can get, and they are quite effective as kindling or as a bit of fuel for your fire.
+They can hold cold liquids for several hours and stay reliably intact even with soups, oatmeal, or other hot foods for at least an hour.
+Chow down, then pack ’em out or burn ’em up.

-Leave the spork behind, sir, and instead pack in setups using lightweight but durable utensils from Wood Trove.
-The brand’s Wooden Disposable Cutlery, made from all-natural birch wood, looks great and works well.
-The knife actually has some cutting ability, the fork stabs handily, and the spoon is. .. a spoon.
+Leave the spork behind, sir, and instead pack these lightweight but durable utensils from Wood Trove.
+The brand’s wooden disposable cutlery, made from all-natural Chilean pine wood, looks great and works well.
+The knife actually has some cutting ability, the fork stabs handily, and the spoon is … a functional spoon.
 You can wipe this cutlery clean and get a few uses out of it, or you can recycle it or even compost the stuff (though it will take a good deal longer to break down than your table scraps, mind you).
-While great for camping, Wood Trove utensils are also a fine choice for use at a party or event.
+While great for camping, Woodable utensils are also a fine choice for use at a party or event.